mcdemarco/the-new-kitchen-cookbook/poultry/chickenCollardRice.md

 ## Variants

 The original recipe included a cup of chopped celery and a cup of chopped carrots.
-I didn't miss either, though I might shred some carrots next time for color.
+I didn't miss either, though I might shred some carrots sometime for color.

 If replacing collards with kale, note that kale doesn't pack as tightly and increase quantities accordingly.
+In general when substituting other dark leafy greens, try to include at least some flavorful ones like dandelion or mustard greens.

+You can replace the chicken with turkey tenders and/or more sausage (preferably real sausage in the latter case).